Toolbars

 - Month

-Note: when you open or create a planning board - by launching the application, opening a profile or by opening a planning board via Add new planning board
+Note: when you open or create a planning board - by launching the application, opening a profile, or opening a planning board via Add new planning board - the default values come from the 'standard view settings' stored in the user profile.

 Viewsโ